RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (b) give such directions in matters of practice, procedure and the disposal of any appeal, application or interlocutory matter as the President or the Court may consider just and expedient.

-(2) Delegation.—Any power or authority vesting in the President in terms of these rules may be exercised by a judge or judges designated by the President for that purpose.
+(2) Any power or authority vesting in the President in terms of these Rules may be exercised by a judge or judges designated by the President for that purpose.
+[R 11 subs by GoN R979 in G. 33689 wef 24 December 2010.]

-11A.
-Non-compliance with Rules.—The Court may make an order for costs to be borne personally by any party or attorney or counsel if the hearing of the appeal is adversely affected by the failure of that party or his or her legal representative to comply with these rules.
+The Court may make an order for costs to be borne personally by any party or attorney or counsel if the hearing of the appeal is adversely affected by the failure of that party or his or her legal representative to comply with these Rules.
+[R 11A ins by GoN R979 in G. 33689 wef 24 December 2010.]

-(2) Answer.—Every affidavit in answer to an application for condonation shall be lodged in triplicate with the registrar within one month after service of the application on the respondent.
+(2) Every affidavit in answer to an application for condonation shall be lodged in triplicate with the registrar within one month after service of the application on the respondent.

-(3) Reply.—The applicant shall lodge with the registrar any reply in triplicate within 10 days of receipt of the answering affidavit.
+(3) The applicant shall lodge with the registrar any reply in triplicate within 10 days of receipt of the answering affidavit.

 (a) be clear and succinct and to the point;